-Singapore is known to have one of the lowest tax in Asia.
-Though some individuals may feel that paying taxes is a bitter pill to swallow, it saves you from certain consequences in the future.
+Singapore is known to have one of the lowest personal income tax in Asia.
+Though some individuals may feel that paying taxes is a bitter pill to swallow, it saves you from inevitable consequences in the future.

 Know how much tax to pay, how to file your income tax returns and if you even have to do it.

-You see, not all individuals living in the island-state are required to pay and file personal income tax returns.
-You are a Singapore’s taxpayer if you meet one of the following:
+Not all individuals living in the island-state are required to pay and file personal income tax returns.
+You are Singapore’s taxpayer if you meet one of the following:

-Every year taxpayers are required to file their personal income tax.
+Every year taxpayers must file their personal income tax.
 If you are not sure if you need to file yours, here is a simple flowchart:

 Your tax rate depends on the annual chargeable income.
-The chargeable income is the amount left when all expenses, donations and personal reliefs have been deducted from your total annual income.
+The chargeable income is the amount left when all expenses, donations and personal reliefs.
+But it must be deducted from your total annual income.

 $2,500 x 12 months = $30,000 + $2,500 (13th month bonus)